 Board of Assessment Appeals

 Board of Assessment Appeals meets once during the month of September to hear appeals of motor vehicles only.
-BAA will meet at Hampton Town Hall, 164 Main St, Hampton, CT at 6:00p on Thursday, February 23, 2023.
-View Agenda HERE
+BAA will meet at Hampton Town Hall, 164 Main St, Hampton, CT at 6:00p on Thursday, September 26, 2024 to hear Motor Vehicle appeals

 The Board of Assessment Appeals (BAA) is an official municipal agency.
 It is designed to serve as an appeal body for taxpayers who believe that town or city assessors erred in the valuation of their properties or erroneously denied them exemptions.
 It is important to note that the board is not an assessing agency.
 It does not value taxable property- that is the function of the assessors.
 It is a review body, and as such serves independently of assessors.
 The Board is the first level of appeal from the actions of the assessors.
 Its decisions are binding for one year and may be changed by the assessor on the subsequent Grand List when a reduction of increase was not equitably instituted.
 The BAA is an independent authority with no right of action binding, in each instance, for a period of more than one year.
 In most cases, it operates as an intermediary level between the assessors and the courts.